formigarafa/robotito/README.md

 * port redirections
 * annoying administrators

-To avoid these problems there is the Jabber-Shell.
+To avoid these problems there is the Robo-TiTO.

 ## Description
 This is a light-weight bot connecting through XMPP (eg.: GTalk) that allow you runnning shell command remotely.